 You’ll want to consider stockpiling some of these essential foods that store well.
 If you do your own shopping, you can pick up a few extra food items each time you go to the store.

-Consider bulk amounts of wheat, rice, honey/sugar, dried or powdered milk, salt, nuts, beans, etc. A hand grain mill like the Wonder Junior Deluxe will help you take the wheat, beans, nuts, spices, flax, coffee beans, and many other items from raw form into a flour that can be used to make a wide variety of foods.
+Consider bulk amounts of wheat, rice, honey/sugar, dried or powdered milk, salt, nuts, beans, etc. A hand grain mill will help you take the wheat, beans, nuts, spices, flax, coffee beans, and many other items from raw form into a flour that can be used to make a wide variety of foods.

 Make sure that you take the time to refresh your memory or collect recipes on how to make food such as flour, bread, nut butters, bean paste, etc., from these raw ingredients.